 Nesta’s Centre for Collective Intelligence Design has been exploring a different approach to making predictions called crowd forecasting.
 It uses the wisdom of the crowd to make predictions about the future.
+This chart will be updated every day until election day - check in to see what the crowd thinks will happen!

 When large groups of people make forecasts within well-defined criteria and with a clear, measurable outcome, taking an average of their estimates can be surprisingly accurate.
 For example, in a question about the outcome of the recent Brexit negotiations, the crowd correctly predicted that the UK would seek a further extension from the EU beyond 31 October.